Sci-fi September is a thing or at least it is on Instagram. Here are some sci-fi books you can read to celebrate the month.

 Science fiction shows us worlds we will probably never experience, but enjoy pretending that some day we could.
 Some things Star Trek used became real, so it isn’t totally impossible for us to live on another planet in the future.
 Except, hopefully without all the threats.

 If you’re interested in looking up these books.
 Please use these Amazon affiliate links to view them.
-It helps me out and doesn’t cost you a thing.
+It helps out this website and doesn’t cost you a thing.

 Book Lover’s Christmas Gift Guide